 Each year, there is a different theme to the light show, with past themes including “Cirque Du Soleil”, “The Beatles” and even “Britain’s Got Talent”.

-In addition to the lights, there are also a number of firework displays and light shows that take place along the promenade, making this one of the best things to do in Blackpool at night.
+In addition to the lights, there are also a number of fireworks displays and light shows that take place along the promenade, making this one of the best things to do in Blackpool at night for an unforgettable experience.

 19. Ascent Trampoline Park

 The Ascent Trampoline Park in Blackpool is a high-energy trampoline park that’s perfect for the whole family.
 It’s a new 140,000 square foot facility, just a 12-minute drive from the North Pier.